Bitcoin Cash: Trading and usage

 Bitcoin Cash trades on digital currency exchanges using the Bitcoin Cash name and the BCH currency code for the cryptocurrency.
 On 26 March 2018, OKEx removed all Bitcoin Cash trading pairs except for BCH/BTC, BCH/ETH and BCH/USDT due to "inadequate liquidity".
-As of May 2018, daily transaction numbers for Bitcoin Cash are about one-tenth of those of bitcoin.
-Coinbase listed Bitcoin Cash on 19 December 2017 and the coinbase platform experienced price abnormalities that led to an insider trading investigation.
-As of August 2018, Bitcoin Cash payments are supported by payment service providers such as BitPay, Coinify and GoCoin.
+As of May 2018, daily transaction numbers for Bitcoin Cash were about one-tenth of those of bitcoin.
+Coinbase listed Bitcoin Cash on 19 December 2017 and the Coinbase platform experienced price abnormalities that led to an insider trading investigation.

+As of 2018, Bitcoin Cash payments are supported by payment service providers such as BitPay.
+Both Robinhood and Revolut added support for Bitcoin Cash.